hellotext/help/_i18n/en/getting-started/frequent-questions.md

 ---

-**Is there a limit to the number of conversions I can achieve or messages I can send with Hellotext?**
+**Is there a limit to the number of messages I can send with Hellotext?**

-There are no fixed limits on the number of conversions you can achieve or messages you can send with Hellotext.
+There are no fixed limits on the number of messages you can send with Hellotext.

 The specific amounts depend on the plan and credit pool you choose.